Tirunelveli: Education

-Utilities
+Utility services

-Electric service to Tirunelveli is regulated and distributed by the Tamil Nadu Electricity Board (TNEB).
-The city is headquarters for the Tirunelveli region of the four-division TNEB and, with its suburbs, forms the Tirunelveli Electricity Distribution Circle.
-A chief distribution engineer is stationed at regional headquarters.
-Water supply is provided by the Tirunelveli City Corporation from the Tamirabarani River, throughout the city.

-About 100 metric tonnes of solid waste are collected from the city daily in door-to-door collection; source segregation and disposal is performed by the sanitary department of the Tirunelveli Municipal Corporation.
-The underground drainage system was constituted in 1998, covering 22 percent of the corporation area.
+Electricity is regulated and distributed by the Tamil Nadu Electricity Board.
+The city is headquarters for the Tirunelveli Electricity Distribution Circle.
+Water supply is provided by the city corporation, and is derived from the Tamirabarani river, throughout the city.
+As of 2011, about 100 metric tonnes of solid waste were collected from the city in door-to-door collection, after which source segregation and disposal is performed by the sanitary department of the corporation.
+The underground drainage system was constituted in 1998, and covers part of the city.
 The remaining system for disposal of sewage is through septic tanks and public conveniences.
-The corporation maintains a total of 184.8 km of stormwater drains, 27 percent of the total road length.
-The clinics operated by the corporation provide primary health care to the urban poor through family-welfare and immunisation programs.
-In addition, there are private hospitals and clinics providing health care to citizens.
+The corporation maintains about 184.8 km of stormwater drains.
+The government operates hospitals and primary health care centers, and conducts family-welfare and immunisation programs.
+In addition, there are several private hospitals and clinics providing health care to citizens.

-Tirunelveli is part of the Tirunelveli Telecom District of Bharat Sanchar Nigam Limited (BSNL), India's state-owned telecom and internet-services provider.
-Both Global System for Mobile Communications (GSM) and Code division multiple access (CDMA) mobile services are available.
-In addition to telecommunications, BSNL also provides broadband internet service.
-Tirunelveli is one of a few cities in India where BSNL's Caller Line Identification (CLI)-based internet service, Netone, is available.
-The city has a Passport Seva Kendra, a public-private-sector collaboration, which accepts passport applications from the Tirunelveli region for the passport office in Madurai.
+Tirunelveli is part of the Tirunelveli telecom district of Bharat Sanchar Nigam Limited, India's state-owned telecom and internet-services provider, which provides fixed line, and broadband internet services.
+The city has a Passport Seva Kendra, which accepts passport applications from the Tirunelveli region for processing at the passport office in Madurai.